eliamue/foundations-prep-april-2021/03-putting-it-all-together-js-and-the-dom/notes/dom.md

 paragraph.textContent = 'The text you want to show';
 ```

-Demo: Let's go change text in github in the browser!
+Demo: Let's go change text in craigslist in the browser!

 ## Changing styles